-4.3 Calibration of the 3He production rate in magnetite
+4.3 Calibration of the He production rate in magnetite

-The magnetite 3He production rate was calibrated by comparing the depth profile of grains without inclusions (Fig. 12) to a known exposure age of 53.5±2.2 ka from a depth profile of 10Be and 26Al in quartz (Hofmann, 2019) extracted from the same sample material.
-While this 10Be-26Al exposure age was calculated assuming a zero erosion rate, we observed evidence for surface erosion, predominately by deflation, which suggests that the measured exposure age is likely a minimum estimate of the true exposure age.
-However, since both the quartz and magnetite grains come from the same grusified clasts, which were

-- still coherent when sampled, they share a common thermal and exposure history.
+The magnetite He production rate was calibrated by comparing the depth profile of grains without inclusions (Fig. 12) to a known exposure age of $53.5\pm2.2$ ka from a depth profile of Be and Al in quartz (Hofmann, 2019) extracted from the same

+- sample material.
+While this exposure age was calculated assuming a zero erosion rate, we observed evidence for surface 370 erosion, predominately by deflation, which suggests that the measured exposure age is likely a minimum estimate of the true exposure age.
+However, since both the quartz and magnetite grains come from the same grusified clasts, which were still coherent when sampled, they share a common thermal and exposure history.
 The coarse-grained texture of the protolith, which is still readily apparent, also implies no vertical movement of these clasts after the deposition of the fanglomerate.
-The concentrations and production rates of 10Be in quartz and 3He in magnetite are therefore directly comparable. - 395 Magnetite 3He concentrations were corrected for their nucleogenic and CTN-produced components using the procedure outlined above.
-These corrected concentrations represent the spallation-produced component of 3He, but might also contain a minor component produced by muon interactions (see Nesterenok and Yakubovich, 2016).
-The corrected 3He concentrations are close to an exponential trend with depth (Fig. 12).
+The - concentrations and production rates of Be in quartz and He in magnetite are therefore directly comparable.
+375

+Magnetite He concentrations were corrected for their nucleogenic and CTN-produced components using the procedure outlined above.
+The corrected He concentrations are close to an exponential trend with depth (Fig. 12).
 One obvious outlier at 60 cm depth was excluded for the production rate calibration.
-We used a Monte-Carlo forward model to compute a best-fit exponential depth profile assuming a bulk soil density - of $\rho = 1.9 \pm 0.1$ g cm-3 and an effective attenuation length $\Lambda{eff} = 160 \pm 5$ g cm-2 (estimate for latitude, see Dunai, 2001).
-The 400 depth-constant inherited concentration N_i and the cosmogenic nuclide production rate P were optimized simultaneously, and the 95 % uncertainties of these parameters were calculated.
-This model yielded an inherited concentration of 1.7 ± 0.6 Mat g-1 (2σ) and an apparent local surface production rate of 158 ± 18 at $g^{-1}a^{-1}(2\sigma)$.
+We used a Monte-Carlo forward model to compute a best-fit exponential depth profile assuming a bulk soil density of ρ = 1.9±0.1 g cm-3 and an effective attenuation length Λeff = 160±5 g cm-2 (estimate for latitude, see Dunai, 2001).
+The depth-constant inherited concentration Ni and the cosmogenic production rate P were optimized simultaneously, and the 95 % uncertainties of these parameters were calculated.
+This model yielded an inherited concentration of 1.7±0.6 at g-1 (2σ) and an apparent local surface production rate of 158±18 at g-1 a-1 (2σ).
 This local production rate was scaled to sea-level and high latitude (SLHL) using a time-constant scaling factor of 1.358 (Lal, 1991).
-The SLHL 3He production rate determined on this basis for the Whitewater site is 116 ± 13 at $g^{-1}a^{-1}(2\sigma)$.
-405 - This production rate is within uncertainty of the measurement of the Fe-Ti-oxide 3He production rate at SLHL of 120±12 at g-1 1 a-1 by Kober et al. (2005).
-The relatively pure magnetite used in this study is very similar in elemental composition and density to the Fe-Ti-oxides used by Kober et al. (2005), which makes it possible to directly compare our results to these production rate estimates.
-Kober et al. (2005) also modeled the cosmogenic 3He production rate in Fe-Ti-oxides as 122 at g-1 - 410 a-1, which is in agreement with both their measured production rate and the one presented here.
-Our magnetite SLHL production rate is higher than a previous estimate from element-specific production rates of 66 at $g^{-1} a^{-1}$ derived from the model of Masarik and Reedy (1996).
-However, this model assumed element-specific 3He/3H production rate ratios of 1 for most elements, which led an underestimation of the derived element-specific 3He production rates.
-A calibration of element-specific 3He/3H production rate ratios (Leya et al., 2004) led to higher element-specific production rates of 3He on
+The SLHL He production rate determined for the Whitewater site is 116±13 at g-1 a-1 (2σ).

+- Our magnetite SLHL production rate is higher than some previous estimates from element-specific production rates of 66 at $g^{-1} a^{-1}$ (Masarik and Reedy, 1996) and calibrations of 69-77 at $g^{-1} a^{-1}$ (Bryce and Farley, 2002).
+It is, however, within uncertainty of the modeled (122 at $g^{-1} a^{-1}$ ) and calibrated (120±12 at $g^{-1} a^{-1}$ ) production rate of Kober et al. (2005) for Fe-Ti-oxides.
+The relatively pure magnetite used in this study is very similar in elemental composition and density to the Fe-Ti-oxides used by Kober et al. (2005), which makes it possible to compare our results to these production rate estimates. - 390 With the above SLHL He production rate in magnetite and a Be production rate at SLHL of 3.92 at g-1 a-1 (Borchers et al., 2016), the He/Be production ratio is 29.59±4.6 (2σ).
+A direct comparison of the He and Be concentrations, which were corrected for decay according to Blard et al. (2013), from the same depths (Fig. 13) leads to a He/Be production ratio of 28.3±4.8 (2σ).
+These estimates are within uncertainty of previously measured ratios (Kober et al., 2005) and are in the same range as those of most common mineral phases at 500 m elevation (Blard et al., 2013).